elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/basic-math-operators-in-javascript.md

 ---

-### Explain the difference between a Binary, and a Unary operand
+### Can you explain the difference between a Binary, and Unary operand?

 <details>
   <summary><strong>View Answer:</strong></summary>